derJD/ansible-openstack-wrapper/README.md

 deploys a jumphost and three galera nodes. galera and mariadb packages are installed.

 ```
-# deploy misc node and install htop on it
+# deploy misc node with persistent volume and install htop on it
 - hosts: localhost
   vars:
     os_cloud: fancycloud